Kane Linnett

 He has previously played for the Sydney Roosters and the North Queensland Cowboys in the NRL.
 Linnett was a member of the Cowboys' 2015 NRL Premiership and 2016 World Club Challenge winning sides.

+On 6 November 2023, Linett announced his retirement with immediate effect.

 Background

 Linnett was born in Shellharbour, New South Wales, Australia.

 He grew up in Barrack Heights, a suburb of Shellharbour.

 He attended Warilla High School and played junior football for both the Port Kembla Blacks and Windang Pelicans.
 While at high school, Linnett was a promising rugby union player, representing New South Wales Country High Schools, but ultimately decided to stick with rugby league.

 Playing career

 Early career

 In 2007, Linnett played for the Illawarra Steelers in the SG Ball Cup, earning a contract with St. George Illawarra.

 Linnett played with the St. George Illawarra NYC side between 2008 and 2009, scoring 31 tries in 51 games, before joining the Sydney Roosters.

 Sydney Roosters (2010–11)

 Linnett made his National Rugby League début in round 14 of the 2010 NRL season.
 He ran for over 200m and scored a try in the Sydney Roosters' 38–6 win over Melbourne.

 He finished the season as a member of the Sydney Roosters 2010 NRL Grand Final team that lost to his former club, St. George Illawarra, by a score of 32–8.

 In 2011, Linnett was limited to just 10 NRL games.
 In round 23, he played on through a season-ending knee injury, scoring a try in the Sydney Roosters' 20–12 victory over the St. George Illawarra.

 On 3 August 2011, he signed a two-year contract with North Queensland.